titon/toolkit/docs/en/support/comparison.md

 # Competitor Comparison #

 The following charts provide a comparison of Toolkit to other popular front-end libraries.
-The charts demonstrate what features and components are implemented by each vendor.
+The charts demonstrate what features and plugins are implemented by each vendor.

 A green cell in the chart denotes support for that item, while red denotes no support.
-If a cell is blue, than either partial support is provided, or the component has a different name.
+If a cell is blue, than either partial support is provided, or the plugin has a different name.

 The following libraries are being compared: